kiegroup/dashboard-builder/README.md

     The product demonstration is a stand alone version intended for users that wants to try the product without having to do a complex installation and configuration.

-    If you are interested to run the demonstration read sections 2 and 3.
+    If you are interested to run the demonstration read [this](https://github.com/droolsjbpm/dashboard-builder/blob/master/builder/src/main/standalone-demo/README.md).

 3. **System integrators**:
     The system integrators need to configure the product distribution to be installed on a given application server.
-    If you want learn about how to configure the product using the dist-config tool read sections 4.2 and 4.3.
+    If you want learn about how to configure the product using the dist-config tool read the [Subprojects](#subprojects) section .

 Quickstart